Reletter

 • Natalie Jackson

 Survey researcher since 2006.
 Political science PhD.
-Now Vice President at GQR and columnist at National Journal.
+Independent pollster and columnist, National Journal.
 Nothing that I write is speaking for any organization I have worked for in past, present, or future - I only represent myself.

 • Frequently Asked Questions